 Integrative medicine is now an established medical specialty.
-The goal of Integrative medicine is the maintenance of good health.
-This means includes helping patients reach their highest level of optimal health possible for that individual.
-Optimal health includes an physical vitality and an inner state of well-being.
+The goal of Integrative medicine is the maintenance of good health, which also includes helping patients reach their optimal level of health.
+Optimal health includes physical vitality and an inner state of well-being.

 The integrative approach is based on science, medical research and current medical literature.
 The American Board of Integrative/Holistic Health requires that information presented at conferences are based on randomized, placebo controlled studies and the results of these studies substantiate the treatments results of the medical study.

-Integrated Medicine differs from traditional medicine in that it requires the patient to be engaged, motivated, and active participant in their journey of reaching maximum health.
-The doctor-patient relationship is an important factor in the healing process.
+Integrative Medicine differs from traditional medicine in that it requires the patient to be an engaged, motivated, and active participant in their journey of reaching maximum health.
+The doctor-patient relationship is an important factor in the healing process for Integrative medicine.

-Firstly, baseline laboratory studies and medical history are established.
-Based on symptoms and personal genetic history such as food and environmental “triggers” a diagnostic lab panel may be recommended.
-The approach is not “one size fits all”.
+Initially, baseline laboratory studies and medical history are established based on symptoms and personal genetic history such as food and environmental “triggers.”
+A diagnostic lab panel may be recommended.
+The approach is not “one size fits all.”

-Secondly, Integrative medicine is primarily a preventative or proactive approach to the core cause of illness or unpleasant symptoms.
-Nutrition, diet, and lifestyle are at the forefront of the treatment recommendation for cure or improvement.
+Second, Integrative medicine is primarily a preventative or proactive approach to the core cause of illness or unpleasant symptoms.
+Nutrition, diet, and lifestyle are at the forefront of the treatment recommendations for cure or improvement.
 These actions continue to evolve as the research evolves and establishes a solid scientific basis that is substantiated by medical research.

-Thirdly, the Integrative doctor may recommend some therapies or treatments that were previously considered “unconventional.”
-Many of these treatments are now readily available such as acupuncture, meditation for stress management, massage, yoga, and an anti-inflammatory diet.
+Finally, the Integrative doctor may recommend some therapies or treatments that were previously considered “unconventional.”
+Many of these treatments are now readily available, such as acupuncture, meditation for stress management, massage, yoga, and an anti-inflammatory diet.

-- Correcting any dysbiosis of the gut.
-This involves a balance of healthy lactobacillus and Bifidobacterium.
-Dysbiosis is when this balance has been effected by overgrowth of unsuitable bacteria or yeast.
-The medical literature is now packed with the importance of the microbial genome of the gastrointestinal tract.
-Overgrowth of certain bad bacteria can over produce methane which leads to gas and bloating.
+1. Correcting any dysbiosis of the gut.
+This involves a balance of healthy Lactobacillus and Bifidobacterium bacterium.
+Dysbiosis is when this balance has been affected by overgrowth of unsuitable bacteria or yeast.
+Medical literature is now packed with the importance of the microbial genome of the gastrointestinal tract.
+Overgrowth of certain bad bacteria can over produce methane, which leads to gas and bloating.
 Overgrowth of yeast or candida effect the absorption of essential nutrients and can lead to leaky gut syndrome.
 A dysbiotic GI system cannot absorb what the body may need.

-- Learning to eat a healthy diet, which may need to be individualized for different people.
+2. Learning to eat a healthy diet, which may need to be individualized for different people.
 An anti-inflammatory diet is based on food sensitivities.
-A healthy diet includes stabilizing insulin levels and limiting sugar which leads to glycation, free radicals and inflammation.
+A healthy diet includes stabilizing insulin levels and limiting sugar, which leads to glycation, free radicals, and inflammation.
 Glycation is an unhealthy reaction in which sugar and protein attach without a proper enzymatic reaction.
-Glycation is known to accelerate skin aging, cellular aging and even cause cellulite.
+Glycation is known to accelerate skin aging, cellular aging, and even cause cellulite.
 A food sensitivity panel can be done by a simple blood test that shows which foods and individual reacts to.
-The food sensitivity panel tests for over 100 foods. *This test is not covered by insurance.
+The food sensitivity panel tests for over 100 foods. *This test is unfortunately not covered by insurance.

-- Balancing any hormone instabilities.
-This Includes thyroid, sex hormones and adrenal glands.
-Getting a baseline lab stud is essential.
+3. Balancing any hormone instabilities.
+This includes thyroid, sex hormones, and adrenal glands.
+It is essential to have a baseline lab study performed to find any such instability.

-- Detoxification from environmental toxins and pollutants.
-Sauna is thought to be a great means of detoxification and should be done ongoing.
+4. Detoxification from environmental toxins and pollutants.
+Saunas are thought to be a great means of detoxification and should be done on an ongoing basis.
 Other helpful means of detoxification are aerobic exercises that involve sweating and rehydration, steam baths, hot Epsom salt baths, and dry brushing exfoliation of the skin.
-Detoxification from our everyday exposure to pesticides, gasoline, cigarette smoke, adhesives, organophosphates, BPA’s, Plastics, Styrofoam and cleaning fluids can lead to free radicals that potentially cause DNA damage.
-That is the purpose of the use of antioxidants which “scavenge” and neutralize these damaging free radicals.
-Another important factor is protecting our mitochondrial DNA which leads to structural damage of the mitochondrial cell membrane and what is referred to as cellular aging.
+Detoxification from our everyday exposure to pesticides, gasoline, cigarette smoke, adhesives, organophosphates, BPA’s, Plastics, Styrofoam and cleaning fluids can lead to free radicals that potentially cause DNA damage is also essential.
+Antioxidants “scavenge” and neutralize these damaging free radicals.
+Another important factor is protecting our mitochondrial DNA which leads to structural damage of the mitochondrial cell membrane and which is referred to as cellular aging.

 The skin and the anti-aging life style and interventions are a large part of Integrative Dermatology.
 Dr. Critelli developed an interest in this specialty and was Board Certified in 2014.
-She remains active in on-going education in this field as well as cutting edge Dermatology.
-Our skin care products are gluten free, organic, without added fragrance and loaded with antioxidants.
+She remains active in ongoing education in this field as well as cutting edge Dermatology.
+Dr. Critelli’s skin care products were inspired by Integrative Dermatology and are gluten free, organic, without added fragrance, and loaded with antioxidants.

 This is a brief overview.
-Dietary supplements can be recommended and avoidance of inflammatory foods.
+Dietary supplements can be recommended in addition to avoidance of inflammatory foods.